doekman/doekman.github.io/_posts/2020-10-05-Pretty-printing-JSON-with-a-twist.md

 	$

 Not bad.
-Five megabytes within the second on my SSD iMac.
+Five megabytes within the second on my 2017 iMac.
 I expected worse.
+But to state the obvious: don't use this in production.

 As I mentioned at the start: I couldn't have ended this quest without back-porting this code to the [origins of JSON][toSource].
 The advantage of string substitution: it can easily be converted to JavaScript.
-Also (grandpa speaking), JavaScript now comes with build-in [JSON-methods][js_stringify].

 Converting the code to JavaScript was pretty straight-forward.
-The things worth mentioning:
+Things worth mentioning:

+* JavaScript now comes with build-in [JSON-methods][js_stringify] (grandpa speaking)
 * I couldn't find a native [re_escape][] for JavaScript, so I used [Dean Edward's rescape][rescape] from the (now ancient) [base2-library][base2].
 Substitutions in JavaScript are `$1` instead of `\1` in Python
 * To generate 4 spaces, in Python you would write `4*' '`.
 I couldn't find the JavaScript equivalent first, so I used `new Array(1+4).join(' ')` but then I found out you can use `' '.repeat(4)` in [modern browsers][str_repeat]
+* [Template Literals][js-template-literals] are still [a bit to new][can_i_use] to use everywhere, so I implemented the regular expression with string concatenation
 * Python slices `[1:2]` are calls to `.substring(1,2)` in JavaScript.
 Why can't I remember this?

 You can try the [JavaScript version here][json_pp.js].
 Thanks for reading!